chichiwang/tamsui/docs/README.md

 declare const NEW_CONFIG: boolean;
 ```

-To avoid running foul of ESLint's [no-undef](https://eslint.org/docs/latest/rules/no-undef) rule when using these project config variables, a `/* global */` comment should be used in any file that references a project config variable:
+To avoid running afoul of ESLint's [no-undef](https://eslint.org/docs/latest/rules/no-undef) rule when using these project config variables, a `/* global */` comment should be used in any file that references a project config variable:

 ```javascript
 // example.js